LeetLLM

 Two broad approaches to quantization exist, and confusing them causes a lot of interview mistakes.

 Weight-only quantization is what GPTQ and AWQ target.
 The stored weights are low precision, while optimized kernels unpack or dequantize low-bit values during computation and accumulate with higher-precision activations or accumulators.
-This is why you often see notation like W4A16: 4-bit stored weights, 16-bit activations.
+Notation like W4A16 means 4-bit stored weights with 16-bit activations.

 GPTQ and AWQ are weight-only methods.
 They capture large weight-memory savings without requiring equally low-bit activations.
 Lower-bit activation paths such as W4A4 need separate hardware, kernel, and quality validation.

 Common mistake: Candidates often claim W4A16 quantization gives a 4x end-to-end speedup.
-It does not guarantee that.
+It doesn't guarantee that.
 Low-bit weights reduce raw weight traffic, but kernel overhead and non-weight work remain, and the workload may not be bandwidth-bound.
 The guaranteed first-order gain is smaller stored weights, not a fixed tokens-per-second multiplier.

 bandwidth-saving-is-not-speedup.py